Miele Triflex HX1 Review

 Miele Triflex hair wrap on hard floors

-Next, let’s look at how well the Miele Triflex did at resisting hair tangles.
+Next, let’s look at how well the Miele Triflex resisted hair tangles.

-I tested it on hair strands between five and nine inches, and here are the results.
+I tested it on hair strands between 5 and 9 inches long, and here are the results.

 • 5-inch strands: 98%